pydata/pydata-sphinx-theme/docs/community/topics/bootstrap.rst

 JavaScript
 ^^^^^^^^^^

--   Data attributes for all JavaScript plugins are now name spaced to help distinguish Bootstrap functionality from third parties and your code.
+-   Data attributes for all JavaScript plugins are now namespaced to help distinguish Bootstrap functionality from third parties and your code.
 For example, we use ``data-bs-toggle`` instead of ``data-toggle``.